 Divisions of the PSC also protect Georgia consumers by ensuring that utilities provide adequate and reliable service and by enforcing Commission rules and regulations.

 The Public Service Commission provides many avenues for Georgia's residents to participate in the process of regulating utilities.
-All hearings, administrative sessions and committee meetings of the PSC are open to the public.
-The PSC's dockets of pending and closed cases are available to the public.
+All hearings, administrative sessions and committee meetings of the PSC are open to the public, can be streamed live over the Internet, and are archived on this website.
+The PSC's dockets of pending and closed cases are likewise available to the public on this website.

 Hearings and investigations may be conducted at the PSC offices, or in another part of the state if that is more convenient for the public.
-Notices of public hearings are published by the utility in newspapers in the affected areas.
-Utilities and docketed matters are available at the PSC offices in Atlanta or electronically via the above Internet address.
+Notices of public hearings are published by the utility in newspapers in the affected areas and posted on this website.
 Although documents may be read at state offices, there is a small fee for copying them.
 It is helpful, but not necessary, to know the docket number in advance.

-Though the Consumers' Utility Counsel represents the State's residential and small commercial and industrial consumers in proceedings before the PSC, individual consumers may also participate.
-On the first day of a proceeding, any interested individual may sign up to provide an oral or written statement of his/her position on an issue before the commissioners.
+Though the Public Interest Advocacy Staff represents the State's residential and small commercial and industrial consumers in proceedings before the PSC, individual consumers may also participate.
+During the first hour of each hearing day, any interested individual may sign up to provide an oral or written statement of his/her position on an issue before the commissioners.
 Consumers may also attend committee meetings and present their concerns.

 A consumer may inform the commissioners of his or her position on an issue by writing or calling the PSC or by submitting a petition.
 A consumer who wishes to personally present his/her position on a matter may ask the Executive Secretary's office to schedule the matter with the appropriate Committee Chairman.
 Mailing addresses are PSC, 244 Washington St., SW, Atlanta, GA 30334.
 Telephone numbers for the Commission are (404) 656-4501 and toll-free 1-800-282-5813.

 When a request is brought before the PSC, it may be taken up first by one of two standing committees: Telecommunications or Energy.
-Here is a simplified explanation of utility rate case procedures.
-Non-rate issues follow an abbreviated version of this process.
+A simplified explanation of utility rate case procedures follows.
+Non-rate issues follow an abbreviated version of this same process.

 The Utility Files Its Petition